zshoals/ECX-Haxe-Notes/README.md

 You specifically try and modify the component data of the entities that have been passed in from Familys.

+# Possible Early Problems
-# How the hell do I actually update the World?
+## How the hell do I actually update the World?
 The "official" way is to use SystemRunner from ecx-common: https://github.com/eliasku/ecx-common/blob/develop/src/ecx/common/systems/SystemRunner.hx and execute updateFrame.
 Alternatively, rip out the update loop specifically and slam it somewhere:
 ```Haxe
 for(system in world.systems()) {